 Start your coursework early, and log in often

 You will have access to your course space beginning Nov.
-3. There are activities and readings that can and should be completed prior to the official start date of Winter Session.
+3. There are activities and readings that can and should be completed prior to the official start date of your Winter Session course.

-Prior to the first day of Winter Session:
+Prior to the first day of your Winter Session course:

 - Read the syllabus thoroughly.

-- Note the required materials and make sure you acquire the textbooks from The Bookie by no later than Dec.
-1. Order textbooks online at wsubookie.bncollege.com (choose The Bookie Global Campus/Winter Session) or purchase them at The Bookie on the Pullman campus.
+- Note the required materials and make sure you acquire the textbooks from The Bookie at least two weeks before the course begins.
+Order textbooks online at wsubookie.bncollege.com (choose The Bookie Global Campus/Winter Session) or purchase them at The Bookie on the Pullman campus.

 - Familiarize yourself with the course schedule and/or study plan.

 - Participate in any introductory activities suggested in the course space.